shubham0301/ChromAI/README.md

-# Flask Image Editing App
+# AI Based Image Editing App
-This is a Flask web app that utilizes OpenCV to convert various image files into different formats like JPG, JPEG, PNG, and grayscale.
+This is a web app that utilizes OpenCV to convert various image files into different formats like JPG, JPEG, PNG, and grayscale.
 With a user-friendly interface, it offers fast and efficient processing.
 ```bash
 Key Features
 1. Used Flask, OpenCV